leonardoks16/astrid-client/README.md

-# astrid-client
+# astrid-client, your new alternative
-A REAL Platform Agnostic GraphQL Client
+A REAL Platform Agnostic GraphQL Client, made with javascript and love.

 ## Usage:
 ### Create connection to GraphQL endpoint